 If you did smoke when you were pregnant, you should still try not to smoke after birth as this can help reduce the risk of sudden infant death.

 We advise keeping your baby out of smoky areas.
 Don’t let people smoke near your baby and keep your home and other places your baby spends time, smoke-free.

 If you or your partner smoke, don’t share a bed with your baby as this greatly increases the chance of SIDS even if you don’t smoke in your bedroom.

-Remember, it’s never too late to stop smoking – that goes for dads too!
+Remember, it’s never too late to stop smoking – that goes for partners too!
 It usually helps when both parents-to-be give up together.

 Using an e cigarette seems to be safer than continuing to smoke cigarettes; both in pregnancy and once your baby is born.